Are Handknotted Rugs Straight And Square?

 Yes it will.
 Once you place furniture on top and decorate the room, the slight curves of the corners are unnoticeable.
 In fact, here are some photos of hand-knotted rugs in homes.

 Hand-Knotted Rugs In Homes

 This is a stunning Peshawar Ziegler rug.
 Up close on the website, it looks just a teeny bit out of square.
 But as you can see in the image below, the rug looks amazing and not a bit crooked.

 A perfect example is In the dining room picture.
 Once you place a rug underneath furniture, the colors and patterns are the focal point, not the angles.

-Why Do The Rugs Looks So Out Of Square Online?
+Why Do The Rugs Look So Out Of Shape Online?

 We photographs from overhead, in a view that is not commonly seen in real life.
 The issue of the square is actually exacerbated by the camera.

 Most Popular Hand-Knotted Rugs

 Are you ready to buy a one-of-a-kind hand-knotted rug now?
 Here are the best rugs at the lowest prices.
 Browse our other hand-knotted oriental rugs for more choices.

 Our Bokhara rugs are hand-knotted on a vertical loom to exacting standards.
 They take four months to complete, and are weaved by our artisans with premium grade wool imported from the hills of New Zealand and the finest local wool farmers in Pakistan.